onedata/onedata-documentation/docs/user-guide/metadata.md

 Onedata system attributes and cannot be modified.
 They however provide useful information about files such as:

-* `org.onedata.uuid` - the internal GUID of a file or directory in Onedata
+* `org.onedata.guid` - the internal GUID of a file or directory in Onedata
+* `org.onedata.object_id` - the file ID which can be used e.g. in REST
 * `org.onedata.space_id` - the ID of the space to which this file/directory belongs
-* `org.onedata.file_id` - the storage file ID (e.g. a path on POSIX storage)
 * `org.onedata.storage_id` - the storage ID on which this file is located
+* `org.onedata.storage_file_id` - the storage file ID (e.g. a path on POSIX storage)
 * `org.onedata.access_type` - type of access available for this file:
-    * `direct` - it means that the client has direct access to the storage (e.g. S3 bucket or Ceph pool),
+    * `direct` - it means that the client has direct access to the storage (e.g. S3 bucket or Ceph pool)
-    * `proxy` - it means that the direct access is not available and all data read and write requests will go through Oneprovider.
+    * `proxy` - it means that the direct access is not available and all data read and write requests will go through Oneprovider
-    * `unknown` - it means the data access type has not been established yet (it is done only on the first I/O operation on a storage from given mountpoint).
+    * `unknown` - it means the data access type has not been established yet (it is done only on the first I/O operation on a storage from given mountpoint)
-* `org.onedata.file_blocks` - the distribution of file blocks which are available on this storage for this file
+* `org.onedata.file_blocks` - ascii art visualizing the distribution of file blocks which are available on the provider where the oneclient is mounted
-* `org.onedata.file_blocks_count` - the number of file blocks which are available on this storage for this file
+* `org.onedata.file_blocks_count` - the number of file blocks which are available on the provider where the oneclient is mounted
-* `org.onedata.replication_progress` - the percentage of file blocks which are available on this storage for this file
+* `org.onedata.replication_progress` - the percentage of file blocks which are available on the provider where the oneclient is mounted

 Similarly to Oneclient, extended attributes and metadata can be accessed and modified from the OnedataFS Python interface: